-One of the College’s key aims is ‘to instil traditional Christian values, manners and a strong sense of service to others to enable our pupils to live lives that matter’.
+One of the College’s key aims is ‘to instil traditional Christian values, manners and a strong sense of service to others to enable our students to live lives that matter’.

 Contributions to and involvement with both the island and international communities remain as important to College life today as they were when the College was established as a Christian foundation in 1563.

-Elizabeth College challenges its pupils to get involved in at least one regular activity which supports the wider community – this could be through a College activity or an additional activity which pupils volunteer for outside College.
+Elizabeth College challenges its students to get involved in at least one regular activity which supports the wider community – this could be through a College activity or an additional activity which students volunteer for outside College.
 Getting more involved in the community helps other people – often people less fortunate than ourselves.
-It also helps pupils educationally in terms of extending their responsibilities, practically in terms of experience for their career profile and also to feel better about themselves as people.
+It also helps students educationally in terms of extending their responsibilities, practically in terms of experience for their career profile and also to feel better about themselves as people.

 - CCF involvement in public ceremonies and parades;

 - extensive fundraising for charities, both local and international;